 We will undertake this meta-analysis according to the recommendations stated in The Cochrane Collaboration Handbook (Higgins 2008).
 In analysing continues outcomes we will use the mean difference (MD) with a 95% confidence interval.
 We will use the risk ratio (RR) with a 95% confidence interval to estimate intervention effects on dichotomous outcomes.
 We will perform funnel plot analysis in order to detect bias..
 For binary and continuous outcome measures, we will perform trial sequential analyses of results from the randomised trials (Wetterslev 2008; Brok 2008), in order to calculate the desired quantity of information and the cumulative Z-curve's breach of relevant trial sequential monitoring boundaries.
 For binary outcomes we will estimate the required information size based on the proportion of patients with an outcome in the control group, a risk ratio suggested by the trials with low risk of bias, an alpha of 5%, a beta of 20%, and heterogeneity of 30% and 60%.
+For continuous outcomes we will estimate the required information size based on the analyses of 30% and 60%.
+For continuous outcomes we will estimate the required information size based on the analyses of 30% and 60%.
+For continuous outcomes we will estimate the required information size based on the analyses of 30% and 60%.
 For continuous outcomes we will estimate the required information size based on the standard deviation observed in the control group of trials with low risk of bias and a minimal relevant difference of 25% of this standard deviation, an alpha of 5%, a beta of 20%, and heterogeneity of 30% and 60%.

-We plan to undertake five sub-group analyses:
+We planned to undertake four sub-group analyses:

-- 1. Cf. the above, we have chosen to include trials both with and without medical antidepressant treatment.
-We will investigate whether the results of cognitive therapy differs in these two groups of trials. - 2.
-We will investigate whether the therapists' level of education/experience has an influence on the results. - 3.
-We will investigate if there is a difference between the effects of group therapy and individual therapy.
+1. We will investigate whether the therapists' level of education/experience has an influence on the results.

+2. We will investigate if there is a difference between the effects of group therapy and individual therapy

-- 4. We will investigate whether the results from the trials classified as, respectively, 'cognitive therapy' and 'cognitive therapy, not adequately defined' differ from each other. - 5.
-We will investigate whether the results from trials with low risk of bias differ from trials with uncertain- or high risk of bias.
+3. We will investigate whether the results from the trials where the interventions were classified as 'adequately defined' differed from the trials with interventions that were classified as 'not adequately defined'.

+4. We will investigate whether the results from trials with low risk of bias differs from trials with uncertain- or high risk of bias.
+We define 'low risk of bias' as trials with adequate generation of the allocation sequence, adequate concealment of allocation, and allowing intention-to-treat analysis.